neobrains/deta-community/docs/getting-started/micros.md

 $ deta deploy
 ```

+That's it!
 After the command completes, visit your Micro's URL and see your changes live!
+If you make any changes to the Micro, you can redeploy it by running the `deta deploy` command again.

 !!! tip
     You can also use `deta watch` to watch for changes in the directory and deploy the Micro automatically.

-If you make any changes to the Micro, you can redeploy it by running the `deta deploy` command again.